Tuesday, December 20, 2011

 including: 6 AAMs or rockets or bombs

 The mission of the MiG 29 was primarily to protect the Su 27 in its ground attack role from F-15s and F-16s in the European Theater.
 The MiG's agility gave it unsurpassed close-in dogfight capability.
 It was designed to utilize rough air fields made available to it by advancing Warsaw Pact forces.
-The photo above is 1024 x 701 at 300 dpi and is by Anton Pavlov.
-It is posted at Air Force, Russia.
+The photo above is by Anton Pavlov and is posted at Air Force, Russia.

 This taxiing MiG 29 displays its larger spine, or hump, behind the canopy.
 An aircraft already known for its superb aerodynamics is attempting to match the sophisticated electronics of its competition.
-The photo is by Dmitriy Clerks and is 1200 x 800.
-It is posted at Air Force, Russia.
+The photo is by Dmitriy Clerks and is posted at Air Force, Russia.

 No comments: